episerver/content-templates/templates/Cms.Empty/README.md

 > Note that this Docker setup is just configured for local development.
 Follow this [guide to enable HTTPS](https://github.com/dotnet/dotnet-docker/blob/main/samples/run-aspnetcore-https-development.md).

+#### Reclaiming Docker Image Space

+1. Backup the App_Data/\${DB_NAME}.mdf and App_Data/\${DB_NAME}.ldf DB restoration files for safety
+2. Run `docker compose down --rmi all` to remove containers, networks, and images associated with the specific project instance
+3. In the future, run `docker compose up` anytime you want to recreate the images and containers

 ### Any OS with external database server

 Prerequisities